JoshuaKGoldberg/create/packages/site/src/content/docs/faqs.md

 ### projen

-[projen](https://github.com/projen/projen) is another web ecosystem tool for defining repository templates.
+[projen](https://github.com/projen/projen) is web ecosystem tool for defining repository templates.
 It is similar to `create` in that it is a flexible underlying engine that allows developers define and manage project configurations through code.

-However, `create` has several large differences from projen:
+`create` has several large differences from projen:

 - `create` is a generalized, tooling-agnostic _generator engine_ that can also keep repositories updated over time
 - projen generally targets tighter integration and management with created projects, including being used in its package scripts